Shiwan-Fang/recipe-app-api/notes/4_Create_user_model.md

 ## Test user model
-`docker-compose up`
+1. Run `docker-compose up`
 http://127.0.0.1:8000 check if the page loads successfully

 ![image](images/2_django_launch_page.png)

-head over to http://127.0.0.1:8000/admin, we should get the admin log in page
+2. Head over to http://127.0.0.1:8000/admin, we should get the admin log in page

 ![image](images/8_django_admin_login.png)

-run `docker-compose run --rm app sh -c "python manage.py createsuperuser"` to create a superuser, enter the email and password, here we use admin@example.com
+3. Run `docker-compose run --rm app sh -c "python manage.py createsuperuser"` to create a superuser, enter the email and password, here we use admin@example.com

 ![image](images/9_create_superuser.png)

-go back to the login page and log in
+4. Go back to the login page and log in

 ![image](images/10_django_admin.png)